10 Things to Do Before the Cyberpunk 2077 Release Date

 CD Projekt Red, the developer behind the popular Witcher series, is planning to release its next big game in 2020.
 Assuming it doesn’t get delayed again, Cyberpunk 2077, a sequel to Mike Pondsmith’s pen and paper RPG Cyberpunk 2020, is slated to go on sale on September 17th.

 Like The Witcher 3, Cyberpunk 2077 is a single-player roleplaying game with an intriguing storyline, a huge cast of characters, powerful weapons and gadgets, and lots of choice.
-For instance you can beat the game without killing anyone.
+For instance, you can beat the game without killing anyone.

-It’s one of 2020’s most anticipated games and it’s currently up for pre-order ahead of its release date.
+It’s one of 2020’s most anticipated games and it’s currently up for pre-order ahead of its release date this fall.

 There are currently two versions of Cyberpunk 2077: A standard version and a Collector’s Edition that comes with interesting bonuses.